Schweitzer-Engineering-Laboratories/fixedpoint/docs/source/initialization.rst

 When initializing a :class:`FixedPoint` from a `float`, *signed*, *m*, and *n* are all optional.
 Thus the following object instantiations are all valid:

+..  testsetup:: initializing from a float
+    :skipif: should_skip("initializing from a float")

+    reset_sn()

 ..  doctest:: initializing from a float
+    :skipif: should_skip("initializing from a float")

     >>> from fixedpoint import FixedPoint
     >>> from math import pi